merkhaiburch/r_qtl_maize_mapping/README.md

 https://rqtl.org/

 This repo includes code that was originally used to map the Tcb1-s and Ga1-s loci in maize.
 It has been generalized for other mapping cases in maize.

+Who to contact/blame for this repo
+Merritt Burch
+merrittbburch@gmail.com
+mbb262@cornell.edu